ucl-respiratory/cis_immunology/README.md

-# Delineating mechanisms of immune evasion in lung carcinoma in-situ
+# Immune surveillance in clinical regression of pre-invasive squamous cell lung cancer

-This repository provides code used to generate figures and results quoted in "Delineating mechanisms of immune evasion in lung carcinoma in-situ" by Pennycuick et al. It is shared to assist researchers who wish to replicate our results or apply our analyses to their own datasets.
+This repository provides code used to generate figures and results quoted in "Immune surveillance in clinical regression of pre-invasive squamous cell lung cancer" by Pennycuick, Teixeira et al. It is shared to assist researchers who wish to replicate our results or apply our analyses to their own datasets.
 Due to the complexity of pre-processing steps it is not intended to be a simple 'one-click' analysis, rather it is provided as a reference to provide full transparency for the reader to understand our analyses.

 ## Data

 To run the code in this repository you will need to download raw data.
 This is shared in the following repositories:

 * CIS gene expression data: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108124
-* Matched stromal expression data: Submitted to GEO, awaiting accession number
+* Matched stromal expression data: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE133690
 * Methylation data: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108124
 * Whole genome sequencing data: https://www.ebi.ac.uk/ega/datasets/EGAD00001003883
 * IHC and imaging data: raw data not publicly available